Emigration from Liverpool - 1850

 They seem to make a point of postponing everything to the last moment to enjoy the excitement of being within a few minutes or even moments of losing their passage.

-These may be seen arriving in flushed and panting detachments, driving donkey-carts laden with their worldly stores, to the gangway at the ship's side.
+These may be seen arriving in flushed and panting detachments, driving donkey carts laden with worldly stores to the gangway at the ship's side.
 Often, the gangway has been removed before the late arrivals.
-In this case, their only chance is to wait until the ship reaches the dock-gate.
+In this case, their only chance is to wait until the boat reaches the dock gate.

-At this point, their boxes, bales barrels, and bundles are actually pitched into the ship.
-Then men, women, and children have to scramble up among the rigging, amid a screaming, a swearing, and a shouting utterly alarming to listen to.
+At this point, their boxes, bales, barrels, and bundles are actually pitched into the ship.
+Then men, women, and children have to scramble up among the rigging amid screaming, swearing, and shouting that is utterly alarming to listen to.

-Frequently a box or a barrel falls overboard, and sometimes a man or a woman shares the same fate.
-Fortunately, they are speedily re-saved by men in a small boat that follows in the wake of this ship for that purpose, until she has finally cleared the dock.
+A box or a barrel frequently falls overboard; sometimes, a man or woman shares the same fate.
+Fortunately, they are speedily re-saved by men in a small boat that follows in the wake of this ship for that purpose until she has finally cleared the dock.

 The Departure